calendulish/stlib/README.md

 ---------------------------
 See more at: [stlib-plugins](https://github.com/ShyPixie/stlib-plugins)

-Dependencies to build SteamAPI C Extension (Optional)
+Dependencies to build SteamWorks Python Extension (Optional)
 -----------------------------------------------------

-WARNING: SteamAPI C Extension is incomplete, but it's easy to implement. if you need a feature that is not present, send a pull request or open an issue.
+WARNING: SteamWorks Python Extension is incomplete, but it's easy to implement. if you need a feature that is not present, send a pull request or open an issue.

-- Python and headers >= 3.6
+- Python and headers >= 3.8
 - Microsoft Visual C++ compiler (MSVC) or GNU Compiler (GCC)
 - Steamworks SDK >= v1.51

 Dependencies to run
 -------------------

-- Python >= 3.6
+- Python >= 3.8
 - asyncio
 - beautifulsoup4
 - rsa